 Lewis’ work has been exhibited at the California African American Museum; The Studio Museum in Harlem; The Yale Center for British Art; 21c Museum Hotels; with the Smithsonian Institution Traveling Exhibition Services.

 Past residencies include the Robert Blackburn Printmaking Workshop, Fountainhead, Pioneer Works and Dieu Donne.
-Lewis’ work is in the public collections of the Baltimore Museum of Art, the Brooklyn Museum, Virginia Museum of Fine Arts, Weatherspoon Art Museum, Kadist, Santa Barbara Museum of Art, Blanton Museum of Art, The Studio Museum in Harlem, Grinnell College Museum of Art, Blanton Museum of Art, The University of Austin at Texas, and 21c Museum Hotels.
+Lewis’ work is in the public collections of the Baltimore Museum of Art, the Brooklyn Museum, Virginia Museum of Fine Arts, Weatherspoon Art Museum, Kadist, Santa Barbara Museum of Art, Blanton Museum of Art, The Studio Museum in Harlem, Grinnell College Museum of Art, Weatherspoon Art Museum, Kadist Foundation, and 21c Museum Hotels.
 He has lectured at Yale University as part of Claudia Rankine’s Racial Imaginary Institute, the Yale Center for British Art, and Paris Photo.